-Growing fenugreek herbs isn’t difficult and the plant, which produces white or purplish flowers that turn into interesting yellow pods, is an attractive addition to the garden.
+Growing fenugreek herbs isn’t difficult and the plant, which produces white or purplish flowers that turn into interesting, yellow pods, is an attractive addition to the garden.
 Let’s learn how to grow fenugreek.

 What is Fenugreek?

 Native to southern Europe and Asia, fenugreek (Trigonella foenum-graecum) has been cultivated for centuries as a spice and for its medicinal qualities.
-Herbal fenugreek is used to treat a variety of conditions, including coughs, sore throat, bronchitis, constipation and minor skin irritations.
+Herbal fenugreek is used to treat a variety of conditions, including coughs, sore throat, bronchitis, constipation, and minor skin irritations.

-In the kitchen, fresh fenugreek leaves are cooked like spinach and tangy, mustard-yellow fenugreek seeds are used as a spice, often in Middle Eastern dishes.
+In the kitchen, fresh fenugreek leaves are cooked like spinach and the tangy, mustard-yellow fenugreek seeds are used as a spice, often in Middle Eastern dishes.
 Dried or fresh fenugreek leaves are brewed into a flavorful tea.